About this series of articles

 Will storage companies

 Will storage companies offer much the same service as your solicitor, but they are usually lower cost.

 You should check the prices of the storage company.
 Hidden fees, particularly on retrieval, can make these services more expensive than they first appear.

 We recommend that you read about challenging the contents of a will next.

 We provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
-Visit our library and choose the most suitable from the list.
+Visit our library and choose the most suitable will from the list.
 We offer nine templates in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt, you can read about which to choose.
+If you are in doubt, you can read about which will to choose.